Rita Tanner: Storylines

-Rita entertains Len after getting Terry out of the way.
-Alf tells pub landlady Betty Turpin (Betty Driver) that Rita's house is due for demolition and Len is on the housing committee, hence the reason he thinks she's showing an interest in him.
+Alf tells Rovers barmaid Betty Turpin (Betty Driver) that Rita's house is due for demolition and Len, as a councillor, is on the housing committee, and he thinks this is the reason for her interest in him.
 Rita tells Len she has to vacate by the end of the week.
 Len agrees to help her as she's on the housing list.
-Rita introduces Len to her husband Harry, convinced Len will get them a house.
-Len arranges an appointment with them and the housing committee.
-Rita and Harry are offered a flat but need a marriage certificate and they reveal to Len that they lied about being married, and Harry has a wife.
+Rita introduces Len to Harry, convinced Len will get them a house.
+Len arranges an appointment for them, and they are offered a flat but need a marriage certificate and they reveal to Len that they have lied about being married, since Harry already has a wife.
 Len refuses to pull strings for them and is annoyed at being lied to.
-Harry kicks Rita out and she dumps herself on Len.
-At first Rita chooses not to return to Harry but then Len declines having her live with him at No.9.
-When Elsie refuses to take her in, her friend Maggie Clegg (Irene Sutcliffe) invites to stay as long as she has to so long as it is but not a minute longer.
+Harry kicks Rita out and she seeks help from Len, but he declines having her live with him long term at No.9.
+When Elsie refuses to take her in, her friend Maggie Clegg (Irene Sutcliffe) invites Rita to stay as long as she has to but no longer.
 Harry arrives back at the site.
-Len tells him that he's only interested in Rita's welfare.
-Terry fails to turn up at school and Ken lectures Rita about Terry's welfare.
-She tells him that she is not his mother and that she and Harry are not married.
-Rita tells Len she doesn't want to go back to Harry – she wants him.
-Elsie tells Len that Rita is not his type.
-Two months later, Len gets tickets from publica Alec Gilroy (Roy Barraclough) for the opening of the new Victoria Street Working Men's Club and invites Elsie and Alan Howard (Alan Browning).
-It is then Len is shocked when Rita is introduced singing on stage, though Elsie thinks he knew all along that she'd be there.
-After her set, Len helps her when she is bothered by a drunk man.
-Len brings Rita to his table.
+Len tells him that he's only interested in Rita's welfare, but Rita tells Len she doesn't want to go back to Harry.
+Two months later, Len gets tickets for the opening of the new Victoria Street Working Men's Club and invites Elsie and Alan Howard (Alan Browning).
+Len is shocked when Rita is introduced singing on stage, though Elsie thinks he knew all along that she would be there.
+After her set, Len helps her when she is bothered by a drunk, and brings Rita to his table.
 Elsie is cold with her.
 Rita says she hasn't been with Harry Bates and his family for two months.
-Len wants to get to know Rita again.
-She agrees.
+She and Len agree to get to know one another again.
 From June 1972, the character is once again credited as Rita Littlewood.